What’s the best way to save?

 529 plans are one of the most popular ways families choose to save for college.
 Other common methods include Roth IRAs or a standard bank savings account.*

-- Can reduce your MN state taxable income up to $3,000 if married filing jointly
+- yes checkmark Can reduce your MN state taxable income up to $3,000 if married filing jointly

 Roth IRA2